ninamansster/project-happy-thoughts/README.md

 In this week's project, I practiced React state skills by fetching and posting data to an API.
 It included the useState and useEffect.

-We've built a simple API to collect 'happy thoughts'.
-Think of it as our own version of Twitter, but with less negativity, and 100% fewer US presidents using it.
+We've built a simple API to collect 'happy thoughts'in a Twitter-like web app.

+You can take a look at the web page here: https://ninamansster-happy-thoughts.netlify.com/

+## API documentation

 ### Fetch recent thoughts